Struggling with Arthritis Flare-Ups?

 • Have you recently changed your medication or dosage?

-• Are you experiencing side effects like swelling or joint pain?
+• Are you experiencing swelling or increased pain?

 What You Can Do:

-• Talk to Your Doctor: If you suspect your meds are causing flare-ups, it’s important to consult with your healthcare provider.
+• Talk to Your Doctor: If you suspect a medication issue, consult your healthcare provider.

-• Keep a Medication Log: Tracking your meds and symptoms can help you identify if there’s a connection.
+• Keep a Medication Log: Track your meds and symptoms to identify potential connections.

 7. Environmental Factors: Air Quality and Allergens